DinographicPixels/TouchGuild/README.md

 ## What's new on Nightly builds?
 - **Lock & unlock forum topic methods for both Client and ForumTopic components.**
+- disconnect() method for Client
+- Fixed: 'messageDelete's oldContent is null (couldn't get oldContent from cache)'
+- Deleted unused importations
+- Types are now in one file

 Check docs/nightly for more details about new features: https://docs.touchguild.dinographicpixels.com/nightly/features